ckrajewski/LeanTaas/README.md

 Capture this event to then decide where and how to handle the user's selected values

-To close the drop down, re-click the drop down selector.

 ![Custom Select Component](./screenshots/SelectComponent.png)

 ## Tools Used